isaureCdB/ProtNAff/README.md

   - input: the npy matrix, and the pdb template, corresponding to the atoms
   - output: a string output containing all the lines corresponding to the pdb information, it can be cast into a pdb file

-* `create_frag_library/pdb2npy.sh` this script converts the pdb files into a npy matrix
+* `create_frag_library/pdb2npy.sh` this script convert the pdb files into a npy matrix
-  - input: a list of pdb files to convert to npy, --list, --outp the name of the matrix you will obtain
+  - input: a list of pdb file to convert to npy, --list, --outp the name of the matrix you will obtain
   - output: a npy matrix

-* `create_frag_library/reduce.py` this script is reducing to coarse-grained the inputs
+* `create_frag_library/reduce.py` this script is reducing to coarse grained the inputs
   - input:
   - output: